 How and When to Take Creatine

-When you get your creatine supplement, it will typically come in powder form that can be incorporated into a drink or in a simple to take capsule.
-Studies have shown that it’s best to take it just before or just after exercise to achieve optimum results.
+When you get your creatine supplement, it will typically come in powder form that can be incorporated into a drink or a simple to take capsule.
+Studies have shown that it’s best to take it before or after exercise to achieve optimum results.

 This is when you increase your dose for 5-7 days and essentially load up your creatine stores in a short amount of time.
-Or, you can take creatine as per usual and do the exact same thing incrementally.
+Or, you can take creatine as usual and do the same thing incrementally.
 Either way, you’ll likely get the same results.
-Loading however, may speed up the process.
+Loading, however, may speed up the process.

 What Creatine Should You Take?

 Now that we’ve got all the information out of the way, here’s the exciting part.
 What creatine should you get?
-When it comes to any form of supplement, it’s all about quality.
-Having high quality ingredient is not only better for your body, but will most likely provide better results.
+It's all about quality when it comes to any form of supplement.
+Having high-quality ingredients is better for your body and will most likely provide better results.